rchampeimont/transition-stories/What does it feel like.md

 feel like they’re pictures of someone else entirely.
 I know logically they’re of me, but they look like they could be of a relative.
-I look older (even though I’m actually younger in them), I look unattractive, and worst of all, I look like a man.
+I look older (even though I’m actually younger in them), I look unattractive, and worst of all, I look like a man!
 Overall, it’s as if someone had put a curse on me to make me look like a completely different person—or like seeing myself in a funhouse mirror at an amusement park.